 Ready to Apply

-The application cycle for the Fall 2020 Traditional BSN track is now open.
+The application cycle for the Fall 2020 Traditional BSN will open November 1, 2020.
 More information on this application requirement is listed below.

 Please Note: The Admissions Committee uses a holistic assessment process that considers a broad range of factors including student experiences, attributes, and academic metrics.
 Due to classroom and clinical space limitations, not all qualified applicants are admitted